 The idea that there could be some disease that races across the planet and affects millions of people is not particularly unique.
 World War One killed 40 million people.
 World War Two killed 75 million people.
 The Spanish Flu in 1918 killed 50 million people.
 The Black Plague lasted for 20 years and killed 200 million people.
 Half of Europe died under that one.
 And if you just look in our recent history, the last 150 years, there have been over half a dozen flu events, each of which killed over a million people in the US.
 What's my point?
 Well, there's nothing especially new or surprising or different about an outbreak of disease in our world.

 The Bible makes it clear that this is to be considered the norm.
 When Adam sinned, the Lord told him it would bring into the world devastating consequences including a continual deterioration of the human body and a continual deterioration of our world until such time as God replaces it with a new one.
 And the last 6000 years of human history proves this to be exactly true.

 I'm not trying to make light of this.
-I realize that death, when it happens in our lives, whoever it happens to, is hard.
-What I'm trying to say is that as a Christian, we know that our death will lead to something better, infinitely better.
+I realize that death, when it happens, whoever it happens to, is hard.
+What I'm trying to say is that as Christians we know that our death will lead to something better, infinitely better.
 This world is as bad as it's ever going to be for you.
 The next life is what you wait for.

 As Paul says in Philippians